What do a healthy cat’s gums look like?

 Also known as gingiva, the gums are a pink mucous membrane surrounding the dental bone and teeth.
-Healthy gums will be a light pink colour and should be shiny and firm to the touch.
+Healthy gums will be a light pink color and should be shiny and firm to the touch.
 The gums should fit snugly around the tooth, with no pockets or redness along the margins.

-Changes in the colour of gums
+Changes in the color of gums

 - Blue-tinged gums – Cyanosis (lack of oxygen).

 - Pale gums – Anemia, blood loss, shock.

 - Bright pink/red gums – Heatstroke, carbon monoxide poisoning.

 Black spots on gums